-Black Count, The by Tom Reiss (100 pts) Bomber Mafia, The: A Dream, a Temptation, and the Longest Night of the Second World War by Malcolm Gladwell (100 pts) Boy Who Harnessed the Wind, The by William Kamkwamba (100 pts) Boys in the Boat, The by Daniel James Brown (100 pts) Chosen, The by Chaim Potok (100 pts) City of Thorns: Nine Lives in the World's Largest Refugee Camp by Ben Rawlence (100 pts) Coach Wooden and Me by Kareem Abdul-Jabbar (100 pts) C.S.
-Lewis: A Life by Alister McGrath (100 pts) Daughters of Islam by Miriam Adeney (100 pts) Design of Everyday Things, The by Donald A. Norman (100 pts) Endurance by Alfred Lansing (100 pts) Extraordinary, Ordinary People by Condoleezza Rice (100 pts) Faithful Women and Their Extraordinary God by Noël Piper (100 pts) Gifted Hands by Ben Carson (100 pts) Gone: A Girl, a Violin, a Life Unstrung by Min Kym.
-(100 pts) Great Quake, The: How the Biggest Earthquake in North America Changed Our Understanding of the Planet by Henry Fountain (100 pts) I Am Malala: The Girl Who Stood Up for Education and Was Shot by the Taliban by Malala Yousafzai (100 pts) It's a Jungle Out There, Life Is a Jungle, and Jungle Calls by Ron Snell (200 pts for all) Life in Motion: An Unlikely Ballerina by Misty Copeland (100 pts) Macbeth, Taming of the Shrew, Midsummer Night's Dream by Shakespeare (100 pts per play) Once Upon a Wardrobe by Patti Callahan (100 pts) One Thousand Gifts by Ann Voskamp (100 pts) Oswald Chambers: Abandoned to God by David Macasland (100 pts) Outcasts United by Warren St. John (100 pts) Outliers by Malcolm Gladwell (100 pts) Places in Between, The by Rory Stewart (100 pts) Project Hail Mary by Andy Weir (100 pts) Rebel with a Cause by Franklin Graham (100 pts) Screwtape Letters, The by C. S. Lewis (100 pts) Spaceman: An Astronaut's Unlikely Journey to Unlock the Secrets of the Universe by Mike Massimino (100 pts) There Is No Me without You by Melissa Faye Green (100 pts) Three Among Wolves: A Couple and Their Dog Live a Year with Wolves in the Wild by Helen Thayer (100 pts) Through Gates of Splendor by Elisabeth Elliot (100 pts) Till We Have Faces by C. S. Lewis (100 pts) Please email me for useful, brief, explanatory notes!
-Trust First: A True Story about the Power of Giving People Second Chances by Bruce Deel (100 pts) Understanding Comics: The Invisible Art by Scott McCloud (100 pts) Wind at My Back, The: Resilience, Grace, and Other Gifts from My Mentor Raven Wilkinson by Misty Copeland (100 pts) AP ENGLISH AND BRITISH LIT & COMP LIST All reading from this list is optional.
+Black Count, The by Tom Reiss (100 pts) The Bomber Mafia: A Dream, a Temptation, and the Longest Night of the Second World War by Malcolm Gladwell (100 pts) Boy Who Harnessed the Wind, The by William Kamkwamba (100 pts) Boys in the Boat, The by Daniel James Brown (100 pts) Chosen, The by Chaim Potok (100 pts) City of Thorns: Nine Lives in the World's Largest Refugee Camp by Ben Rawlence (100 pts) Coach Wooden and Me by Kareem Abdul-Jabbar (100 pts) Daughters of Islam by Miriam Adeney (100 pts) Design of Everyday Things, The by Donald A. Norman (100 pts) Endurance by Alfred Lansing (100 pts) Extraordinary, Ordinary People by Condoleezza Rice (100 pts) Faithful Women and Their Extraordinary God by Noël Piper (100 pts) Gifted Hands by Ben Carson (100 pts) Gone: A Girl, a Violin, a Life Unstrung by Min Kym.
+(100 pts) Great Quake, The: How the Biggest Earthquake in North America Changed Our Understanding of the Planet by Henry Fountain (100 pts) I Am Malala: The Girl Who Stood Up for Education and Was Shot by the Taliban by Malala Yousafzai (100 pts) It's a Jungle Out There, Life Is a Jungle, and Jungle Calls by Ron Snell (200 pts for all) Life in Motion: An Unlikely Ballerina by Misty Copeland (100 pts) Macbeth, Taming of the Shrew, Midsummer Night's Dream by Shakespeare (100 pts per play) One Thousand Gifts by Ann Voskamp (100 pts) Oswald Chambers: Abandoned to God by David Macasland (100 pts) Outcasts United by Warren St. John (100 pts) Outliers by Malcolm Gladwell (100 pts) Places in Between, The by Rory Stewart (100 pts) Rebel with a Cause by Franklin Graham (100 pts) Screwtape Letters, The by C. S. Lewis (100 pts) Spaceman: An Astronaut's Unlikely Journey to Unlock the Secrets of the Universe by Mike Massimino (100 pts) There Is No Me without You by Melissa Faye Green (100 pts) Three Among Wolves: A Couple and Their Dog Live a Year with Wolves in the Wild by Helen Thayer (100 pts) Through Gates of Splendor by Elisabeth Elliot (100 pts) Till We Have Faces by C. S. Lewis (100 pts) Please email me for useful, brief, explanatory notes!
+Understanding Comics: The Invisible Art by Scott McCloud (100 pts) AP ENGLISH AND BRITISH LIT & COMP LIST All reading from this list is optional.
 You may earn up to 300 points per semester.
 BL students can receive honors credit if six books are read-see BL course description for honors details.
 See descriptions of books after this list.